Nikolay-Kha/PyCNC/README.md

 Commands can be easily added, see [gmachine.py](./cnc/gmachine.py) file.

 # Config
-All config is stored in [config.py](./cnc/config.py) and contains hardware properties, limitations and pin names for hardware control.
+All configs are stored in [config.py](./cnc/config.py) and contain hardware properties, limitations and pin names for hardware control.
-Raspberry Pi implementation should be connected to A4988, DRV8825 or any other stepper motor controllers with DIR and STEP pin inputs.
+Raspberry Pi implementation should be connected to A4988, DRV8825 or any other stepper motor drivers with DIR and STEP pin inputs.
 Default config is created for Raspberry Pi 2-3 and this wiring diagram:
 ![](https://cloud.githubusercontent.com/assets/8740775/26024664/bc13d5a6-37de-11e7-98ed-9391109fcfd0.jpg)
-So having Raspberry Pi connected this was, there is no need to configure pin map for project.
+So having Raspberry Pi connected this way, there is no need to configure pin map for project.
-_Note: spindle control is not implemented yet_

 # Hardware
 Currently, this project supports Raspberry Pi 1-3.
 Tested with RPI2.
 But there is a way to add new boards.
 See [hal.py](./cnc/hal.py) file.
+_Note: Current Raspberry Pi implementation uses the same resources as on board GPU(memory).
+So video output will not work with this project.
+Use ssh connection to board.
+And do not connect HDMI cable, otherwise project would not run.
+Probably, increasing of GPU dedicated memory(at least to 64 MB) could solve it and allow to work project and GPU together, but it was never tested._

 # Usage
 Just clone this repo and run `./pycnc` from repo root.
 It will start in